 When the SCEF receives Monitoring Event Report AVP from the MME/SGSN or the IWK-SCEF in the CIA command, it shall handle it according to the procedures defined in 3GPP TS 23.682 [2].

-When the SCEF receives a Monitoring Event Report AVP from the MME/SGSN with a SCEF-Reference-ID not known by the SCEF, it should discard the Monitoring Event Report received in CIA command.
+When the SCEF receives a Monitoring Event Report AVP from the MME/SGSN with a SCEF-Reference-ID/SCEF-Reference-ID-Ext not known by the SCEF, it should discard the Monitoring Event Report received in CIA command.